 You can use an oak to make this dish, but I don’t have one and I used my All-Clad, stainless steel sauteeing pan that has a lid.
 It worked perfectly.

-Enjoy and let me know if you make it.
+Enjoy this lectin-free Asian dish and let me know if you make it.

 *This page contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

 Five-Spice Pork Belly with Cauliflower Rice and Broccoli Sprouts